easymac/my-cookbook/README.md

 The recipes in this repository are a mix: some are my own, some are family recipes or recipes with no known origin, and some are from cookbooks or adapted from other sources.

+## Ideas

+Some things that I'm considering implementing but aren't priorities for my own use or for 'launching'.

+- Localization options